jtalmeidaAdvir/WhatsappTimeTrackerV2/replit.md

 - June 27, 2025.
 Implemented functional quick reports - users can generate reports for today, this week, this month, by employee, and custom date ranges
 - June 27, 2025.
 Reports display real attendance data with employee names, action badges, timestamps, and GPS location links
 - June 27, 2025.
 Translated all WhatsApp messages to Portuguese Portugal (PT-PT) - messages now use correct Portuguese terminology and verb forms
+- June 27, 2025.
+Enhanced pause message - now includes instructions to type "volta" to return to work
 ```

 ## User Preferences